teamtomo/teamtomo-site-archive/_sources/mini-tutorials/dynamo/alignment-setup.md

 ### Running the project
 If running a project in the `MATLAB` modus, just type `run <my_new_project>.m` in your `Dynamo` shell.

 If running using the `standalone`, you first have to activate `Dynamo` in the shell.
-Usually this is achieved by running
+Usually this is achieved by running:

 ```bash
 source /path/to/dynamo/installation/dynamo_activate_linux_shipped_MCR.sh